aliy98/zed-oculus-spot/README.md

 ## Immersive control of a quadruped robot with Virtual Reality Eye-wear
-This work describes an immersive control system for a quadruped robot designed to track the head movements of the operator who is wearig a virtual reality eye-wear.
-The proposed method has implemented on Spot robot from Boston Dynamics, with Oculus Quest 2 virtual reality system.
+This work describes an immersive control system for a quadruped robot, designed to track the head movements of the operator wearing a virtual reality eye-wear, while also utilizing joystick commands for locomotion control.
+The article details the implemented closed-loop velocity control approach, and the locomotion task specifications.
+The proposed method has been implemented on Spot robot from Boston Dynamics, with Meta Quest 2 virtual reality system.
+Evaluation of the approach involved a user study, where participants engaged in immersive control of the quadruped robot within an indoor experimental environment and provided feedback through standardized questionnaires.
+Pairwise comparison of the resulting data revealed significant advantages for the proposed immersive control system over a standard remote controller, with enhanced performance observed in the second trial of using the control system.
+However, participants lacking experience with virtual reality systems reported increased distress symptoms following the experiment.

 **Authors:**
   - Ali Yousefi, ali.yousefi@edu.unige.it